anderson-aristotle/git/README.md

 ## Lab: Branching Your Dreams

-1.Switch to your `dream-story` branch and write a brief description of what you would have wanted to happen to Ned.
+1. Switch to your `dream-story` branch and write a brief description of what you would have wanted to happen to Ned.

-2.Save the file, Stage and commit your changes.
+1. Save the file, Stage and commit your changes.

-3.Switch back to your `master` branch.
+1. Switch back to your `master` branch.
 (Notice anything?)
 Add what really happened to Ned.

-4.Stage and commit your changes.
+1. Stage and commit your changes.

 (Be ready to talk about any issues you many have encountered or strange things you may have noticed).